About

 Erika is a ceramic artist currently living in Lawrence, Kansas.
-Her ceramic practice starts with a fascination of the multifaceted nature of clay as she utilizes various techniques including the potters wheel, hand-building, and slip casting.
-Each piece is made by hand, and is a meditative process exploring the intricacies of utility, intimacy, and the ornate.
-The hand painted surfaces and forms create a tactile narrative, drawing inspiration from the deep history of craft and its ties to gender, class, and nature.
-Her work joins the decorative and functional, and invites you contemplate the beauty of domestic objects, encouraging a deeper connection to the items we use daily.
+Her ceramic practice starts with a fascination of the multifaceted nature of clay as she utilizes various making techniques including the potters wheel, hand-building, and slip casting.
+Each piece is made by hand, and re-imagines conventional objects.
+The work seeks to explore the multi-faceted and intimate nature of utility and beauty, and what it can reveal about ourselves.
+The hand painted surfaces and forms create a tactile narrative, drawing inspiration from the deep history of craft and its ties to class, gender, and nature.
+Her work joins the decorative and functional, and invites contemplation of domestic objects, encouraging a deeper connection to the items we use daily.

 Erika studied ceramics at the Kansas City Art Institute, and has been a resident artist at the International Ceramics Studio in Kecskemet, Hungary.